-In accordance with normal practice, investment return assumptions were revised to reflect market movements during the year.
-Revisions were also effected to policy expense expectations.
+In accordance with normal practice, investment return assumptions were revised to reflect market movements over the year.
+Similarly, our policy expense expectations were also updated.
+As part of this revision the per policy expense assumptions were more closely aligned with the costs incurred in administering the different product lines.
+Although the overall impact has been broadly neutral on technical provisions, the change has seen a significant release on non-profit products balanced by an increase on with profit lines.
 The combined impact of these changes in assumptions has been charged against the technical result for the year.